Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 This will _always_ be true: if $p$ is true then the first disjunct holds.
 If not, then the second disjunct holds.
 Either way, the clause is always true.
 Hence, we can check formulae in CNF for validity in linear time, since all we have to do is go through each clause, and see whether or not it contains an atom and its negation.

 These forms are easy to work with, but unfortunately the formulae we usually come across are not in these forms.
 Instead, we would have to convert them into an equivalent CNF or DNF formula.
-To do this, we first need to get rid of any implications by using the identity $$a\rightarrow b\equiv \lnot a\lor b$$.
-After this point, we will have a formula containing only negations, conjunctions, and disjunctions.
+To do this, we first need to get rid of any implications by using the identity $$a\rightarrow b\equiv \lnot a\lor b$$ After this point, we will have a formula containing only negations, conjunctions, and disjunctions.
 However, they will most likely not be in the correct order.
 For instance, the formula
 $$ \lnot(a\land \lnot(b\lor c)) \lor \lnot a $$ contains only $\lnot, \lor, \land$, but it is neither in DNF nor CNF.
 To get the formula in the correct form after this, we need to use a few different logical equivalences:
 1. $\lnot(a\lor b)\equiv \lnot a\land\lnot b$
 2. $\lnot(a\land b)\equiv \lnot a\lor\lnot b$